-If you’re just getting your feet wet purchasing your first new car, or you require additional transportation for other family members, you could do worse than shelling out a mere $13,000 for a new Versa.
+If you’re just getting your feet wet purchasing your first new car, or you require additional transportation for other family members, you could do worse than shelling out for a new Versa.
 Nissan’s small but roomy little sedan is the ideal car for inexpensive around-town travel.
 The first think that strikes you about the Versa is that the interior is actually built for adults, or large youths plus all their stuff.
-There’s not much in the way of new content for 2017, as the Versa received an updating for 2015, which included a more substantial front end with revised headlights and fog-light surrounds and similar alterations at the rear.
+There’s not much in the way of new content, as the Versa received an updating for 2015, which included a more substantial front end with revised headlights and fog-light surrounds and similar alterations at the rear.
 The not so little four-door maintains momentum with a 1.6-liter four-cylinder engine that makes 109 horsepower and 107 pound-feet of torque.
 A five-speed manual transmission and an optional four-speed automatic are offered in the base S Versa, while a continuously variable transmission (CVT) is standard with the S Plus, SV and SL models and is the one to get if maximizing fuel economy is your primary consideration.